salsify/milestones/packages/ember/tests/dummy/app/templates/docs/deactivating-milestones.md

 });
 ```

-If you use a testinig library like QUnit that exposes `beforeEach` and `afterEach` on a hooks object instead, you can pass that as an initial argument to `setupMilestones`:
+If you use a testing library like QUnit that exposes `beforeEach` and `afterEach` on a hooks object instead, you can pass that object as an initial argument to `setupMilestones`:

 ```ts
 import { setupMilestones } from '@milestones/core';